ywei2017/bash_test_tools/README.md

   assert_output_contains "some_file.txt"
 }

+#Or, append "-v" to the end to see the standout as well
 testrunner
 ```
 Bash Test Tools is intended to be a simple to use framework for testing executables inside the